kubev2v/forklift/docs/hooks.md

 The default hook image is `quay.io/konveyor/hook-runner:latest`.
 It is based off of the Ansible Runner image with the addition of python-openshift to provided Ansible k8s resources as well as a recent oc binary.

 # Hook execution
 When an Ansible playbook is provided as part of a migration hook it will be mounted into the hook container as a ConfigMap.
-In either case the hook container will be run as job on the desired cluster, using the default ServiceAccount in the konveyor-forklift namespace.
+In either case the hook container will be run as job in the konveyor-forklift namespace on the cluster, using either the default ServiceAccount or a ServiceAccount define on the hook resource.

 # Adding a hook to a Plan
 Hooks can be specified per VM and may be run as a post of pre hook.
 When adding a hook you must specify the namespace where the hook CR is located along with its name and specify whether it should be run as a PreHook or PostHook.